johnbedeir/challenge-johnbedeir/README.md

 Now you can run the **cd.yml** which will fetch the **tfstate** from the **s3**

-`NOTE: The CD workflow can be triggered manually on a new release`
+`NOTE: The CD workflow can be triggered manually, on push to the main branch or on a new release`

 ### Another option by using ArgoCD: